Last Updated on January 22, 2023

 Final CR Calculation

-Several multipliers are added onto the CR based on other factors like resistances and other features which affect the battle.
+Several multipliers are added onto the Challenge Rating based on other factors like resistances and other features which affect the battle.

 Flying & Ranged